-Pumpkin seeds offer zinc and magnesium that several people are deficient in.
+Pumpkin seeds offer zinc and magnesium which a lot of people are deficient in.
 Zinc is an immunity and testosterone booster.
 It can actually make your libido better.
 On the other hand, magnesium eases body tension, offering relief to several things: be it tense muscles, headaches, constipation, anxiety, and so much more.

 A combination of the two minerals is said to be beneficial to individuals on anti-depressants.